sgall17a/encodermenu/README.md

 # How it works - some implementation details.

-The system runs a bit like a gui.
+The system runs a bit like a normal event driven GUI.
 There is a event loop that polls the switch and the encoder.
 If the switch is pressed or the value of the encoder changes then an on_click or on_scroll event is called.
-Events are handled by an object, which can be a Menu, GetInteger, Selection, Info Wizard and so on.
+Events are handled by an object, which can be a Menu, GetInteger, Selection, Info, Wizard and so on.
-The object handling the events is a global  called current.
+The object handling  events is a global variable called current.
 We change menus and entry screens etc by changing the current object.
 The main loop runs as an asyncio task so it does not block.
 Any function called within the menu system is also running within the asyncio loop so it can be a task or routine.
-A convenience function call make_task is provided which store the task in a global variable called task.
+A convenience function called make_task is provided which stores the task in a global variable called task.
 A second convenience function called stop can stop the running task.
-(Note: This simple system with only handle one task.
-You can run more task but you will have to manange them himself).
+(Note: This simple system will only handle one task.
+You can run more tasks,   but you will have to manange them yourself).

-When we click a menuitem with one of the predefined objects like Menu, GetInteger, Selection etc the object is putt on a stack.
+When we click a menuitem with one of the predefined objects like Menu, GetInteger, Selection etc the object is put on a stack.
 There is a special function called back which pops the object off the stack so we can go back to where we came from.
 Actually we could handle with another event called back.
 You could provide this, if you want,  by polling for another switch.
 I found that just having a back functions is quite intuitive and it is simple.

+### Going back up the menu
+If we click on a menu we go further into the tree down a branch,   or we hit a leaf.
+But what if we want to go back up the tree?
+In this simple Menu we go back back by executing a back function that pops us back at the first item in the previous menu.
+I find this is intuitive and works well plus it does not require any extra hardware.

+Advanced note.
+The functions wrap_menu, wizard, get_integer, info and selection  have an object that they push on the stack and make current.
+The object is popped off when we go back.
+A simple function will not put itself on the stack so the controlling object remains the current object.
+When you click or scroll it will work as it did before the simple function was callled.

 ### Various issues
 1. Be careful to define submenus before main parent menus.
-If not you will get varibale not defined errors.
+If not you will get "variable not defined" errors.
-2.
+2. Going back.
+The system defines a scroll event for  going up and down the menu structure and a click event that goes forward.
+ You note that we have no event to go back.
+To get around this there is a back function that can be called from a menu item.